MI-DPLA/combine/docs/harvesting.rst

     xmlns:mods="http://www.loc.gov/mods/v3"

-Which would result in the following, final Record in Combine:
+Which would result in the following, final, valid XML Record in Combine:

 .. code-block:: xml